PAINTING & DRYWALL INSTALLATION AND REPAIR TRAINING PROGRAM

-This is a ten-week skill building training program that supports the student in becoming a professional in the area of drywall installation and repair and painting.
+This is an eight-week skill building training program that supports the student in becoming a professional in the area of drywall installation and repair and painting.
 These are two skills that are complementary and support each other for students that are seeking employment and trying to market their skills as a professional handyman.

 DESCRIPTION OF PROGRAM: